msatul1305/Linux/Machine Learning/readme.md

         - Confusion Matrix
             - True Positive
                 - When the model correctly predicts the positive class.
+                - this is the case when the model correctly identifies a positive instance, such as correctly diagnosing a disease or identifying a fraudulent transaction.
             - True Negative
                 - when the model correctly predicts the negative class.
+                - this is the case when the model correctly identifies a negative instance, such as correctly identifying a healthy patient or a legitimate transaction.
             - False Positive
                 - when the model incorrectly predicts the positive class for a negative instance.
+                - this is the case when the model incorrectly identifies a negative instance as positive, such as misdiagnosing a healthy patient with a disease or flagging a legitimate transaction as fraudulent.
             - False Negative
                 - when the model incorrectly predicts the negative class for a positive instance.
+                - this is the case when the model incorrectly identifies a positive instance as negative, such as failing to diagnose a disease or missing a fraudulent transaction.
         - Cross-Validation
             - how well model performs on unseen data while preventing overfitting
             - Train model on some parts and test it on the remaining part of dataset